Passive defect driven morphogenesis in nematic membranes: Abstract

 \section{Abstract}

-Topological defects are ubiquitous on surfaces with orientational order fields.
-Here, we study equilibrium states generated by the feedback between geometry and nematic order on fluid membranes with an integer topological defect.
-When the Frank elastic constants associated with the orientational field dominate, the surfaces spontaneously deform toward an conical shape featuring an aster topological defect at its apex.
-In the case of vanishing tension this is a solution to the normal force balance.
-We show that the stability of the surface depends on the balance of the elastic parameters and the phase of the defect.
+Orientational order is a common feature of many biological and synthetic materials.
+Topological defects are discontinuities in this order that are often coupled to geometric features of the materials.
+Here, we study the equilibrium shapes of fluid membranes featuring a $+1$ topological defect as a model for morphogenesis.
+We show, through simulation and analytic calculation, that the membrane can spontaneously deform toward a conical shape with a defect at its apex.
+We show that the relative stability of the deformation is controlled by the balance of the elastic parameters.
 When boundary constraints are introduced, we observe three distinct modes of deformation.
 These deformation modes take advantage of the way in which splay, twist and bend distortions of the director field can be exchanged on a curved surface.
-We discuss how these deformation modes are distinguished by their response to the cost of twist distortions and the existence of inverted solutions.
-Our findings show that fusion of $+1/2$ topological defect pairs can reduce the total energy of deformable surfaces.
-Finally, we argue how these results can be relevant for biological systems.
+Finally we demonstrate inverted solutions.
+Our findings demonstrate a mechanism for passive defect driven morphogenesis as well as the fusion of $+1/2$ topological defect pairs on deformable surfaces.

 The study of shape shifting materials is often inspired by biological systems and has a broad range of applications.
 For example, deformable solids that have a prescribed orientational field, such as elastomers \cite{buguin2006micro,ware2015voxelated,aharoni2018universal} or inflatable structures \cite{pikul2017stretchable,siefert2019bio}, can achieve families of morphologies by differential growth \cite{dervaux2008morphogenesis,muller2008conical,modes2010disclination,modes2011blueprinting,siefert2020programming} and have applications in soft robotics\cite{lee2017soft}.
 Here, we focus on fluid membranes with nematic order.
 Unlike the previous cases, these membranes can, in addition, flow, remodel and adapt both their orientational field and shape.